ethancanne/gias-hope-2/content/pages/our-impact-page.md

     image: /family-small.png
     link: ''
   - title: Published a Children's Book to Bring Comfort
-    description: |-
-      We wrote a heartfelt children's book designed to comfort families grieving a loss.
+    description: We wrote a heartfelt children's book designed to comfort families grieving a loss.
 This resource helps minister to the hearts of both parents and children experiencing pain after a tragedy.
 All proceeds from book sales are donated back to the GIA'S Hope Foundation.
     image: /vision-background.png
     link: https://www.amazon.com/Audible-Hopes-Garden-Song/dp/B0C41R5X2N
+title: our impact
+link: /our-impact
 ---